HackThisSite/dns01cf/README.md

 ## DESCRIPTION

-*dns01cf* is a single-file, Wrangler-free CloudFlare Worker that enables ACME DNS-01 validation while protecting your DNS with granular ACLs.
-Installation takes just a few minutes and can be done directly in the CloudFlare web UI -- no installation of Git, Wrangler, or anything required!
+*dns01cf* is a single-file, Wrangler-free Cloudflare Worker that enables ACME DNS-01 validation while protecting your DNS with granular ACLs.
+Installation takes just a few minutes and can be done directly in the Cloudflare web UI -- no installation of Git, Wrangler, or anything required!

-:heavy_check_mark: **Fast Installation**: Deploying *dns01cf* requires only three steps: 1) Create a new CloudFlare API token, 2) Create a new CloudFlare Worker and copy the contents of the [`worker.js`](worker.js) file from this repository into that new Worker, 3) Set the required and any desired optional environment variables, and deploy!
+:heavy_check_mark: **Fast Installation**: Deploying *dns01cf* requires only three steps: 1) Create a new Cloudflare API token, 2) Create a new Cloudflare Worker and copy the contents of the [`worker.js`](worker.js) file from this repository into that new Worker, 3) Set the required and any desired optional environment variables, and deploy!

 :heavy_check_mark: **Secure DNS**: ACME clients can only modify TXT records strictly within the ACLs you define for each client.

-:heavy_check_mark: **Minimal CloudFlare Dependency**: Only one domain needs to be behind CloudFlare, the rest can be anywhere. *dns01cf* is best used with [domain aliasing](https://dan.langille.org/2019/02/01/acme-domain-alias-mode/).
+:heavy_check_mark: **Minimal Cloudflare Dependency**: Only one domain needs to be behind Cloudflare, the rest can be anywhere. *dns01cf* is best used with [domain aliasing](https://dan.langille.org/2019/02/01/acme-domain-alias-mode/).

 :heavy_check_mark: **Many ACME Clients Supported**: If an ACME client does not yet support *dns01cf*, that's okay!
 It also supports challenges meant for [acme-dns](https://github.com/joohoi/acme-dns), too!